EmanuelTabian/rideshare-copilot-backend/README.md

 ### Add Calculator Entry API

-The Add Calculator Entry API allows authenticated users to add a new calculator entry to their account.
+Users are able to add a new calculator entry to their account.

 #### Endpoint